Common Gateway Interface (CGI) Environment Variables Reference

 The REMOTE_ADDR variable gives the IP address of the client computer making the request.
 Essentially, REMOTE_ADDR is REMOTE_HOST resolved to an IP address.

 Web servers constantly accept both connections and requests from clients.
 The REMOTE_HOST variable refers to the hostname of the client that performs the request.
-For example, if you your webhost accepts a request from webhost2.com, then REMOTE_HOST would be populated with webhost2.com.
+For example, if your web host accepts a request from webhost2.com, then REMOTE_HOST would be populated with webhost2.com.

 The REMOTE_IDENT variable stores the user ID running the CGI script.
 The user ID is stored only if the ident process is running since ident returns a response containing not only user ID information, but also the name of the OS running the script.